ramyezzat/server_client_socket/README.md

       - $dotnet run
 ## 7 - Result
 - Write a message onto the server side, press enter and watch the client side echoes the message
-- To exit the programs write "bye" into the server and both programs will exit
+- To exit the programs press escape key into the server and both programs will exit